Program details are provided lower on the page.

 Technology is no longer just for business.
 We use it to stay in touch, to read about our world and to access games and media for entertainment.
 Computers, tablets, smart phones and other high-tech devices are everywhere – and our reliance on this technology requires people in Information Technology fields to create and maintain these tools.

-At CTU Aurora, we understand some Information Technology students will choose to pursue industry-recognized certifications.
-Therefore, our Bachelor’s in Information Technology degree program is designed to help students prepare for the CompTIA Network+ and Security+ certification exams.
-In fact, according to a 2015 CompTIA survey, 91% of employers surveyed believe IT certifications play a key role in the hiring proceess.1
+At CTU Denver South, we understand some Information Technology students will choose to pursue industry-recognized certifications.
+According to a CompTIA survey published in 2020, 88% of employers surveyed believe IT certifications** are valuable to validate a candidate's skills in the hiring process.1

 On-Campus and Online IT Programs

-Our Aurora and virtual campuses offer the following Information Technology degrees and concentrations:
+Our Denver South and virtual campuses offer the following Information Technology degrees and concentrations:

 Bachelor of Science in Information Technology